FAQs

 The solution is packed with useful tools so that you would be able to install and start using it in a matter of minutes:

-• Assisted setup for bank account connection – HERE is a video on that
+• Assisted setup for Bankfeed preparation and bank account connection – HERE is a video on that

 • Guided tour that introduces you to the fields, pages and functions of Bankfeed – HERE is a video on that